Amazon Music Bestsellers and Deals

 I have long held the opinion that Soul and R&B artists should leave The Beatles alone.
 There's something about the Fab's songs that doesn't suit Soul cover versions.
 In 66-years of being on this musical blue ball - I've honestly not heard many that work.
 There are exceptions of course - but most feel forced or worse - bandwagon-ish – out-of-time artists using someone else's hip tunes to reignite a fading career.

-And determined as always to prove me wrong - this is example number seven from those learned genre types by Ace Records of the UK – one of my favourite reissue labels (see list below for the other six entries in the Black America Sings series).
+And determined as always to prove me wrong - this is example number seven from those learned genre types by Ace Records of the UK – one of my favourite reissue labels (see list below for all entries in the Black America Sings series to Nov 2024).

 So, what was cooking for Yesterday.
 What you get here is the swingin' hipster Jazz Vocals of Sam Fletcher from 1964 pushing on through to the likes of Philly's Billy Paul covering McCartney's Wings hit "Let 'Em In" on to a Blues interpretation by Columbia's Keb' Mo' in 2004 of Lennon's signature song "Imagine".
 I would admit that Sarah Vaughan's shimmering rearrangement of the Abbey Road gem "You Never Give Me Your Money" is quietly brilliant.
 But do I need a live version of "Lucy In the Sky With Diamonds" from 1978 by Natalie Cole or The Four Tops in 1966 crooning Rubber Soul's "Michelle" with syrupy strings and hushed reverential tones - not really - in fact - not never.
 Before we implode, to the details...